D4rK7355608/com.d4rk.musicsleeptimer.plus/README.md

 At the end of the timer, the music is stopped to prevent your phone from playing music all night and draining the battery. 🔋

 Works with ALL media players! 📱
-Works with Spotify, Youtube or any other media player that you love.
+Works with Spotify, YouTube or any other media player that you love.
 Simply start the music from your favorite music app, and set the timer. 🎶

 Control it from the Notification Center! 📱
 Want to listen a little bit longer? ⏲️With Music Sleep Timer you can easily extend your timer directly from the Notification Center. 🔉